-As of June 30, 2019, the Group including discontinuing operations, has a net income of \$11.0 million, net cash generated from operating activities of \$2.2 million and an accumulated deficit of \$117.2 million, as compared to June 2018 in which the Company had a net loss of \$15.9 million, net cash outflow in operating activities of \$5.7 million and an accumulated deficit of \$126.1 million.
-Current liabilities exceed current assets by \$29.6 million as of June 30, 2019 of which \$41.8 million is associated with Borrowings, including line of credit due May 2023, which was drawn to \$36.0 million at June 30, 2019 (See Note 13).
-The Group has cash and cash equivalents of \$8.9 million as of June 30, 2019.
+As of June 30, 2020, the Group has a net income of \$7.8 million, net cash generated from operating activities of \$51.7 million and an accumulated deficit of \$109.5 million, as compared to June 2019 in which the Company had a net income of \$11.0 million, net cash generated in operating activities of \$2.2 million and an accumulated deficit of \$117.2 million.
+Current liabilities exceed current assets by \$19.6 million as of June 30, 2020 of which \$27.5 million is associated with borrowings, including line of credit which was drawn to \$21.5 million at June 30, 2020 (See Note 13.2).
+The Group has cash and cash equivalents of \$21.9 million as of June 30, 2020.
+As disclosed in Note 31, Subsequent Events, the Company raised net proceeds of \$63.1 million in August 2020 from the initial public offering of its common stock on the Nasdaq Global Market.
+The Company intends to use the net proceeds received from the offering primarily for building out additional facilities as well as expand existing facilities, investing in upgraded support systems that improve our internal employee management and real time financial reporting, and/or to repay high interest debt.

-The accompanying consolidated financial statements have been prepared assuming that the Group will continue as a going concern for at least a period of twelve months from the date of approval of these consolidated financial statements.
+The accompanying consolidated financial statements have therefore been prepared assuming that the Group will continue as a going concern for at least a period of twelve months from the date of approval of these consolidated financial statements.
 This basis of accounting contemplates the recovery of the Group's assets and the satisfaction of liabilities in the normal course of business.
-The Group is currently exploring additional financing options to enable it to develop its existing business and generate additional revenues.